oneananda/Software-Architecture-Best-Practices/Software Architecture Standards/AsyncAPI/README.md

 It defines how messages are published and consumed, along with details about message payloads, servers, channels, and operations.

 **Documentation:** Just like OpenAPI, AsyncAPI provides a format to generate interactive documentation.
 This makes it easier for developers to understand and interact with event-driven services.

+**Code Generation:** AsyncAPI supports code generation for different languages and frameworks, which in turn helps in quickly building client and server stubs, message payloads, and other related components.
+This accelerates the development process by providing ready-to-use templates.

+**Validation:** It helps in validating the structure of messages against the defined schema, ensuring that the messages being sent and received adhere to the expected format.